HR

 A lot of people also mentioned that getting started with HiBob felt surprisingly simple.
 The onboarding process is often described as smooth, and integrations with other tools don't appear to be much of a hassle.
 I also came across several mentions of customizable templates and peer review features, making performance reviews feel more structured and effective.

-That said, I’ve seen recent feedback noting that HiBob has been expanding its reporting capabilities, which is a good sign.
-Even with a few quirks, most users describe it as a reliable, user-friendly HR platform that helps streamline everyday work.
+That said, I've seen recent feedback noting that HiBob has been expanding its capabilities, which is a good sign.
+Even with a few areas to refine, most users describe it as a reliable, user-friendly HR platform that helps streamline everyday work.

 What I like about HiBob HRIS: